Phosphorus trichloride

 Phosphorus trichloride is an inorganic compound with the chemical formula PCl3.
 A colorless liquid when pure, it is an important industrial chemical, being used for the manufacture of phosphites and other organophosphorus compounds.
-It is toxic and reacts readily with water to release hydrogen chloride.
+It is toxic and reacts readily with water or air to release hydrogen chloride fumes.

 History

-Phosphorus trichloride was first prepared in 1808 by the French chemists Joseph Louis Gay-Lussac and Louis Jacques Thénard by heating calomel (Hg2Cl2) with phosphorus.
-Later during the same year, the English chemist Humphry Davy produced phosphorus trichloride by burning phosphorus in chlorine gas.
+Phosphorus trichloride was first prepared in 1808 by the French chemists Joseph Louis Gay-Lussac and Louis Jacques Thénard by heating calomel (Hg2Cl2) with white phosphorus.
+Later during the same year, the English chemist Humphry Davy produced phosphorus trichloride by burning white phosphorus in chlorine gas.

 Preparation

 World production exceeds one-third of a million tonnes.
 Phosphorus trichloride is prepared industrially by the reaction of chlorine with white phosphorus, using phosphorus trichloride as the solvent.
 In this continuous process PCl3 is removed as it is formed in order to avoid the formation of PCl5.